CAIMAN: Causal Action Influence Detection for Sample-efficient Loco-manipulation: EXPERIMENTS

 \subsection{Leveraging pretrained dynamics for new tasks}

 Since our framework learns the environment dynamics, we propose that the dynamics residual obtained from a previous training can be reused across different tasks---as long as the underlying dynamics remain consistent.
-We hypothesize that leveraging a pretrained model improves the accuracy of CAI estimates in the early stages of training, thereby enhancing the exploration signal and significantly boosting sample efficiency.
+We hypothesize that leveraging a pretrained model improves the accuracy of CAI estimates in the early stages of training, thus enhancing the exploration signal and significantly boosting sample efficiency.

-To test this hypothesis, we consider a generalization of the \code{Single-wall} task in which the target position is randomized instead of fixed, sampled uniformly within a predefined area as illustrated in~\Cref{fig:random_target_task}.
-Detailed scene configurations are provided in~\Cref{app:scene_configs}.
+To test this hypothesis, we consider a generalization of the \code{Single-wall} task in which the target position is randomized instead of fixed, sampled uniformly within a predefined area as illustrated in~\Cref{fig:transfer_dynamics}.
 We compare the original \method, which learns the dynamics residual from scratch, to one that reuses a pretrained residual model.
 For the latter, we initialize the residual with one from the original \code{Single-wall} task and continuously fine-tune it during training with data collected from the new generalized task.

-As shown in~\Cref{fig:transfer}, the reuse of learned dynamics significantly accelerates learning with sparse rewards.
+As shown in~\Cref{fig:transfer_dynamics}, the reuse of learned dynamics significantly accelerates learning with sparse rewards.
 The pretrained model yields more informative CAI estimates, guiding the robot toward meaningful interaction behaviors early in training.
 This leads to substantial gains in sample efficiency, supporting our hypothesis and demonstrating the benefits of transferring learned dynamics across related tasks.